 The Receiver hired an experienced auctioneer to market and sell at public auction the cars and jewelry formerly owned by the Elms.
 On November 23, 2015, an auction was held which generated over $225,000.00 for the benefit of the Receivership Estate.

 Efforts to recover additional funds for the benefit of defrauded investors continue.
 The Receiver and her retained counsel in the U.S. as well as Canada are pursuing recipients of funds (“claw-back targets”) from the Receivership Entities.
-The Receiver has engaged in negotiated settlement activities which has yielded over $600,000.00 in recovery for the Receivership Estate.
+The Receiver has engaged in negotiated settlement activities which has yielded almost $ 650,000.00 in recovery for the Receivership Estate.
 The Receiver through her attorneys has sent demand letters and claims to numerous claw-back targets.
 Several of these claims have been settled with recoveries.
 The Receiver has filed lawsuits (Alonso v.
 Aerofund and Alonso v.
 Benvenuto et al) against twenty eight individuals and entities in the United States and Canada, seeking a return of funds for the Receivership Estate.
 Copies of the Complaints can be found under “Court Filings” above.
 The Receiver obtained judgments totaling over $3 million.
 The Receiver continues to collect payments owed pursuant to settlement agreements and to pursue collection of the outstanding judgments in the U.S. and Canada.

 Initiation of Claims Process: